armortal/protobuffed/README.md

 ## Configuration

 A single configuration file (default is `protobuffed.json`) should reside in the repository where you will be generating your code and should be committed to Git.
-This configuration file is used as input to `protobuffed` to determine the version of the protobuf binary to execute as well as the plugins that should be used to generate source code.
+This configuration file is used as input to `protobuffed` to determine the versions of the binaries to install and execute.
 The following is an example of what a configuration file looks like:

 ```json
 {